bholmes/SimpleJIT/README.md

 - **Parse simple instruction language** from text files with support for `#` and `//` comments
 - **Execute using a stack-based virtual machine** interpreter (guaranteed cross-platform)
-- **Attempt JIT compilation** to native x64 assembly where supported by platform security
+- **Cross-architecture JIT compilation** to native assembly for both x64 and ARM64 processors
+- **Two-stage memory allocation** with security-compliant executable memory management
+- **Automatic architecture detection** with processor-specific code generation
 - **Cross-platform compatibility** with intelligent fallback execution strategies
 - **Comprehensive error handling** for stack underflow, division by zero, and file parsing errors
 - **Professional testing suite** with 52 unit and integration tests using xUnit framework